 Report of the Supervisory Board

-In the year under review, the Supervisory Board of Deutsche Bahn AG (DB AG) observed the entirety of the responsibilities incumbent upon them by virtue of the law, the company’s statutes and its bylaws.
+In the year under review, the Supervisory Board of Deutsche Bahn AG (DB AG) observed the entirety of the responsibilities within its remit in accordance with the law, the company’s articles of association and its bylaws.
 The Supervisory Board extensively advised and supervised the Management Board in the management of the company and business operations.
-The Management Board reported regularly, without delay and in detail to the Supervisory Board regarding corporate planning and the business, strategic and financial development of DB AG and its subsidiaries.
-All significant business events were discussed in full sessions of the Supervisory Board and the responsible committees based on reports of the Management Board.
+The Management Board reported regularly, without delay and in detail, to the Supervisory Board regarding corporate planning and the business, strategic and financial development of DB AG and its subsidiaries.
+All significant business events were discussed by the Supervisory Board and the responsible committees based on reports of the Management Board.
 Significant deviations in actual business development were explained by the Management Board and reviewed by the Supervisory Board.
 The Chairman of the Supervisory Board maintained close contact at all times with the Chairman of the Management Board, who regularly reported on the latest business developments at DB AG, upcoming business decisions and risk management.

 Meetings of the Supervisory Board